CogniPilot/NXP-VMU_RT1170-HW/README.md

-# NXP-FMUMRT, MR-FMURT6, MR-VMU-RT117x
+# VMU RT117x
-This is an open reference design for a PX4 V5X flight controller.
+## This is an open reference design for a CogniPilot [Cerebri Vehicle Management Unit](https://github.com/CogniPilot/cerebri).

-Note1: For MR-FMURT6 based on NXP i.MX RT1062: This design is NOT being produced in volume, and we will produce MR-VMU-RT1176 using i.MX RT1176 MCU instead.
-The RT1176 offers higher processing speed (Ghz) and additional UARTS as well as a dual core processor.
-MR-FMURT6 It is still a valuable reference point for cost-optimzed design usign i.MX RT1062 Alternative software could also be used on this design such as Zephyr + Cognipilot.

-Note2: MR-VMU-RT117x is being called a "VMU" or "Vehicle Management Unit" rather than "FMU" or "Flight Management Unit" since this is more inclusive of the many types of vehicles that can use a real time controller.
+VMU-RT1170 is a "Vehicle Management Unit" based on the general [i.MX RT1170 family of processors](https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/i-mx-rt-crossover-mcus/i-mx-rt1170-crossover-mcu-dual-core-arm-cortex-m7-and-cortex-m4-operating-up-to-1-ghz:i.MX-RT1170) and can be found in Zephyr boards as [vmu_rt1170](https://docs.zephyrproject.org/latest/boards/arm/vmu_rt1170/doc/index.html).

-Note3: The i.MX RT117x is currently contstrained on MR-VMU-RT117x by the Pixhawk Autopilot Bus (PAB) connector standard.
-The PAB standard was already revised to allow for extra PWM from the RT1176 and allows potential elimination of the IO co-processor that is on the VxX carrier board.
-Additionally there is a 3rd CAN port available.
-(July/2023) - In the future look for a revised VxX7 carrier board which makes use of these new signals on the PAB.
+- The i.MX RT1176 is currently constrained on VMU-RT1170 by the PAB connector standard.
+The [PAB standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-010%20Pixhawk%20Autopilot%20Bus%20Standard.pdf) was already revised to allow for extra PWM from the i.MX RT1176 and allows potential elimination of the IO co-processor that is on the VxX carrier board.
+Additionally there is a 3rd CAN port available. *In the future look for a revised VxX7 carrier board which makes use of these new signals on the PAB.*

-Note4: Given the i.MX RT117x is currently contstrained on MR-VMU-RT117x, we will look in the future collaboration on a "chip down" design that takes advantage of all the extra IP an peripherals such as the camera and vision pipeline that are currently unused on this chip.
+- Given the i.MX RT1176 is currently constrained on the current VMU-RT1170, we will look into future collaboration on a "chip down" design that takes advantage of all the extra IP and peripherals such as the camera and vision pipeline that are currently unused on this chip.
+This is planned to go by the name VMU-RT1176 as it would not be interchangeable with other i.MX RT117x family chips.